IDT-ITI/360-VSumm/README.md

 ## Dataset
 The created dataset contains 40 2D-videos with diverse visual content (including sports games, short movies, documentaries and underwater activites) and a duration that ranges between 1 and 4 minutes.
 These videos were created by applying the 2D video production algorithm from [Kontostathis et al](https://github.com/IDT-ITI/CA-SUM-360) to 40 360-degrees videos from the [VR-EyeTracking dataset](https://github.com/mtliba/ATSal/tree/master), using the ground-truth saliency maps for the videos of the VR-EyeTraking dataset, that are publicly-available [here](https://mtliba.github.io/Reproduced-VR-EyeTracking/).
 Please note that for 2D video production, we set the parameters *t1* (intensity), *t2* (dbscan distance), *t3* (spatial distance) and *t4* (missing frame) of the algorithm, equal to *100*, *1.5*, *85* and *60*, respectively.

-A structured h5 file with the video features and annotations of the SumMe and TVSum datasets are available within the data folder.
-The GoogleNet features of the video frames were extracted by Ke Zhang and Wei-Lun Chao and the h5 files were obtained from Kaiyang Zhou.
-These files have the following structure:

-To train the video summarization model, we used the created [360VideoSumm](https://github.com/IDT-ITI/CA-SUM-360/blob/main/data/Video-Summarization/360VideoSumm.h5).
-The associated HDF5 file has the following structure:
+To train and evaluate the video summarization models, we used the created [360VideoSumm](https://github.com/IDT-ITI/CA-SUM-360/blob/main/data/Video-Summarization/360VideoSumm.h5) file, which has the following structure:
 ```Text
 /key
     /change_points            2D-array with shape (num_segments, 2), where each row stores the indices of the starting and ending frame of a video segment